-As I hope has been obvious, all of these exercises and meetings and techniques are most helpful because they inspire thought and conversation, where historically the client has rarely if ever has thought about these things, and certainly not said the words out loud.
+As I hope has been obvious, all of these exercises, meetings, and techniques are most helpful because they inspire thought and conversation, where historically the client has rarely (if ever) thought about these things, and certainly not said the words out loud.
 Often clients make their own decisions thanks “only” to the fact that they’ve finally had the opportunity to hash it all out with someone they can trust to be knowledgeable and caring.

 In terms of tools I find most useful:

 My scheduling tool not only prevents the email back-and-forth, but it also helps me filter out prospective clients who aren’t a good fit, which helps save time in yet another way.
 I use ScheduleOnce because it gives me ultimate control over my calendar.